s3h10r/polaroidme/README.md

 Credits
 -------
-Öh.
-Mainly stackoverflow of course... :D

-For the ASCII-art function polaroidme uses codesnippets from the following Open Source projects:
+The ASCII-art filter relies on codesnippets from the following Open Source projects:

  - [asciify](https://github.com/RameshAditya/asciify)
  - [ImageToAscii](https://github.com/cleardusk/ImageToAscii/blob/master/img_to_ascii.py)
    Copyright (c) 2018 Jianzhu Guo, MIT License

-The generator 'sprites' is  [heavily inspired (not to say copied) from Eric Davidson](https://medium.freecodecamp.org/how-to-create-generative-art-in-less-than-100-lines-of-code-d37f379859f).
+The generator 'sprites' is made with [code by Eric Davidson](https://medium.freecodecamp.org/how-to-create-generative-art-in-less-than-100-lines-of-code-d37f379859f).

-The generator 'psychedelic' uses the wonderfull code of ["Random (Psychedelic) Art, and a Pinch of Python" by Jeremy Kun  ](http://jeremykun.com/2012/01/01/random-psychedelic-art/).
+The generator 'psychedelic' is the wonderfull code of ["Random (Psychedelic) Art, and a Pinch of Python" by Jeremy Kun](http://jeremykun.com/2012/01/01/random-psychedelic-art/).

+The generator 'circles' is heavily [inspired by Kevin Howbrook's Squares|https://medium.com/@kevinhowbrook/learning-python-and-being-creative-making-art-with-code-da02880e3738]

 Some filters are taken from: